emsarchive/obsidiansite/_notes/Public/The Policy of Communist Parties Towards Intellectuals.md

 Communist parties are working to attract intellectuals to join the party.
 In Italy, France, Japan, Greece and other countries many leading personalities in science and culture are communists or sympathisers, who may even run on behalf of communist parties at elections.
 This heightens the political prestige of communists.
 As a member of the Central Committee of the Communist Party of Austria E.Wimmer said: "To exercise its leading role, the working-class party must have intellectuals in its ranks.
 It needs the intellectuals' talent and knowledge, and their ability to influence the mass of mental workers.
-They would help to generalise the experience gained by the working class in struggle, evolve the strategy of transforming society and put it into practice."
+They would help to generalise the experience gained by the working class in struggle, evolve the strategy of transforming society and put it into practice.[^8]"